skyrimer/product-preview-card-component-main/README.md

 ### Useful resources

 - [HTML Picture tag](https://www.w3schools.com/tags/tag_picture.asp) - Since it has somewhat unique attributes, it is easy to forget how to use `picture`{.html} tag.
-- [Complete guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - Despite me using 'display: grid'{.css} for the main container, flexbox has lower degree of entry and therefore, its easier to use.
+- [Complete guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - Despite me using `display: grid`{.css} for the main container, flexbox has lower degree of entry and therefore, its easier to use.
 Nonetheless, you still need to learn it😊.

 ## Author